dair-iitd/sa-flonet/README.md

 # Reproducing Test Results:

 1. Clone this repo
-2. Set up a python environment using requirements.txt
+2. Set up a Python environment using requirements.txt (we use Python 3.6 for all our experiments)
 3. Download pre-trained glove embeddings and unzip them to code/glove6B/
 4. The zip file contains the models files (with retriever and generator checkpoints) for both settings.
 Download and unzip it to data/model/
 5. Run the inference script with the following commands.
 The final line of the output file will include the BLEU, R@1 and PPL metrics.